USNS John Lewis

 USNS John Lewis (T-AO-205) is a United States Navy replenishment oiler and the lead ship of her class.
 She is part of the Military Sealift Command fleet of support ships.

-Ray Mabus, then Secretary of the Navy, announced on 6 January 2016 that the ship would be named in honor of John Lewis.
-Lewis was a civil rights leader and a United States representative from 1987 to 2020.
+Ray Mabus, then Secretary of the Navy, announced on 6 January 2016 that the ship would be named in honor of John Lewis. a 1960s Civil Rights Movement leader and at the time a sitting United States representative (1987 until his death in 2020).

 Construction

 John Lewis underway near San Diego, California during builder's trials, February 2022.

 Construction was authorized for the first six ships in the class on 30 June 2016.
 National Steel and Shipbuilding Company began construction of John Lewis on 20 September 2018, with completion scheduled for November 2020.

 The John Lewis class will be equipped with a basic self-defense capability, including crew-served weapons, degaussing, and AN/SLQ-25 Nixie torpedo decoys, and has space, weight, and power reserves for close-in weapon systems (CIWS) such as SeaRAMs.